shizejin/lecture-source-py/source/rst/smoothing.rst

 where :math:`x_t` is an :math:`n \times 1` vector and :math:`w_{t+1} \sim {\cal N}(0,I)` is IID over time.

-Again, as a counterpart of the Hall-Barro assumption that the risk-free gross interest rate is :math:`\beta^{-1}`, we assume the scaled prices of one-period ahead Arrow securities are
+Again, as a counterpart of the Hall-Barro assumption that the one-period risk-free gross interest rate is :math:`\beta^{-1}`, we assume that  the scaled prices of one-period ahead Arrow securities are

 .. math::